tomasfarias/airflow-dbt-python/README.md

 But it can get sloppy when appending all potential arguments a `dbt run` command (or other subcommand) can take.

-`airflow-dbt-python` abstracts the complexity of handling CLI arguments by defining a `DbtRunOperator` which has an attribute for each possible CLI argument.
+`airflow-dbt-python` abstracts the complexity of handling CLI arguments by defining an operator for each `dbt` subcommand, and having each operator be defined with attribute for each possible CLI argument.

-The existing `airflow-dbt` package, by default, would not work if `dbt` is not in the PATH, which means it would not be usable in MWAA.
+The existing [`airflow-dbt`](https://pypi.org/project/airflow-dbt/) package, by default, would not work if `dbt` is not in the PATH, which means it would not be usable in MWAA.
 There is a workaround via the `dbt_bin` argument, which can be set to `"python -c 'from dbt.main import main; main()' run"`, in similar fashion as the `BashOperator` example.
 Yet this approach is not without its limitations:
 * `airflow-dbt` works by wrapping the `dbt` CLI, which makes our code dependent on the environment in which it runs.
 * `airflow-dbt` does not support the full range of arguments a command can take.
 For example, `DbtRunOperator` does not have an attribute for `fail_fast`.